 One of my favorite promotions of the 1990s, and one of the many things I remember begging Mom to buy until she finally relented, was Pizza Hut's BigFoot Pizza.

-The BigFoot Pizza was a large rectangular pizza, measuring 2 square feet (12 inches by 24 inches).
-The pizza was so large that it was served in a bag rather than in a box.
+The BigFoot Pizza was a large rectangular pizza measuring 2 square feet (12 inches by 24 inches).
+It was so large that it was served in a bag rather than a box.
 Cut up into 21 slices, the BigFoot was ideal for large families, business lunches, little league teams, birthday parties, or any large group of people.
-A customer could choose up to three different toppings on each order.
+Customers could choose up to three different toppings on each order.

 Much to my childish delight, and really the reason I wanted Mom to buy the pizza so badly, was that the BigFoot Pizza featured a cartoon mascot.
 The cartoon Sasquatch wore a green tank top and swimming trunks and was the epitome of 1990s surfer-dude cool.
 Plus, he was a Sasquatch!
 What kid wouldn't love it?